Canonical Decompositions of 3-Connected Graphs: Tutte's Wheel Theorem

 \begin{lem} Let $G$ be a minimally 3-connected graph.
-The separator of every totally-nested tri-separation $(C,D)$ of $G$ consists of three vertices that do not span any edge. \end{lem}
+Among the totally-nested nontrivial tri-separations of~$G$, let $(C,D)$ be maximal with regard to the partial order~$\le$.
+Then $S(C,D)$ consists of three vertices that do not span any edge. \end{lem}

-\begin{proof} Let $U$ denote the set of vertices of $S(C,D)$ together with the endvertices of edges in~$S(C,D)$.
-We claim that every edge $e=vw\notin S(C,D)$ between two vertices of $U$ is of type~d.
-Indeed, the reduction $(E,F)$ of any mixed 3-separation with $e$ in the separator crosses $(C,D)$ with $v$ and $w$ in opposite links, which is not possible by total-nestedness of~$(C,D)$.
-As $G$ is minimally 3-connected, the claim follows by \autoref{eg17}.

-We claim that every edge $e=vw$ in $S(C,D)$ is of type~c.
-Indeed, by the above $e$ does not lie in a triangle.
-Moreover, the reduction $(E,F)$ of any mixed 3-separation with $v$ and $w$ in the separator also contains $v$ and $w$ in its separator (since $vw$ is an edge), and hence $(E,F)$ crosses $(C,D)$ with $v$ and $w$ in opposite links, which is not possible by total-nestedness of~$(C,D)$.
+\begin{proof} We claim that every edge $e=vw$ in $S(C,D)$ is of type~c.
+Indeed, by \autoref{triangleTrick} and the maximality of $(C,D)$, the edge $e$ does not lie in a triangle.
+Moreover, the reduction $(E,F)$ of any mixed 3-separation with $v$ and $w$ in its separator also contains $v$ and $w$ in its separator (since $vw$ is an edge), and hence $(E,F)$ crosses $(C,D)$ with $v$ and $w$ in opposite links, which is not possible by total-nestedness of~$(C,D)$.
+So every edge in $S(C,D)$ is of type~c.

 As $G$ is minimally 3-connected, $S(C,D)$ does not contain any edge by \autoref{eg17}.
+So $S(C,D)$ consists of three vertices.

+We claim that every edge $e=vw$ between two vertices $v,w\in S(C,D)$ is of type~d.
+Indeed, the reduction $(E,F)$ of any mixed 3-separation with $e$ in its separator crosses $(C,D)$ with $v$ and $w$ in opposite links, which is not possible by total-nestedness of~$(C,D)$.

+As $G$ is minimally 3-connected, no two vertices in $S(C,D)$ span an edge by \autoref{eg17}.
 This completes the proof. \end{proof}

 \begin{lem} Let $G$ be a minimally 3-connected graph and let $X$ be a nonempty set of vertices of~$G$ such that the neighbourhood $N(X)$ does not span any edge.
 Then there is a nontrivial tri-separation $(U,W)$ of~$G$ whose separator contains a vertex of~$X$ or an edge that is incident with a vertex of~$X$. \end{lem}